busrakoken/aboutme/README.md

 ## Where do I see myself thriving?

 - A company and team culture with the values that I can identify with: transparency, feedback culture, collaboration, respect
-- In the last 3 years, I kept getting the feedback that I am excellent at leading.
-I do enjoy it as well and in fact, I do see myself leading a team in the near future
+- In the last 3 years, I kept getting the feedback that I am good at leading.
+I do enjoy it as well and in fact, I see myself leading a team in the near future
-- A place that understands the DevOps and a good engineering culture
+- A place that understands DevOps and a good engineering culture
 - I am a hard-worker if I believe in the impact, and I do take my mental health seriously.
 A place with a balance is important
 - As of last, I believe a workplace should be about two-way conversation.
 It is a relationship that needs regular care.
-I imagine a place where both employee and employer mutually benefit each other at their best interest
+I imagine a place where both employee and employer mutually benefit each other at their best interest.
+People first.

 Find me on [LinkedIn][linkedin] to see my career history.